 Speakers

-The lectures, workshops and simulations are facilitated by an experienced group of investigators, technical specialists and academic staff with experience across a range of areas vital to the process of accident investigation.
+The lectures, workshops and simulations are facilitated by an experienced group of investigators, technical specialists, and academic staff with experience across a range of areas vital to the process of accident investigation.
+Guest presenters come from airlines, manufacturers, and investigation agencies.

 Concessions

-Group discount: Where three delegates or more are booking from within one organisation, a discount of 10% will apply to the invoice for the course tuition fee.
+For the 2024 course we are able to offer a special group discount: Where two delegates or more are booking from within one organisation, a discount of 10% will apply to the invoice for the course tuition fee.
 Accommodation fees are not included in the discount scheme.
 Please ask about our discount scheme at time of booking.

 Accommodation options and prices

-We are pleased to offer an exclusive accommodation package at our CMDC hotel.
-Located on campus, all rooms are en-suite and available on a half-board basis from Sunday to Friday.
-The cost of this package is £1,800.
+We are pleased to offer an exclusive accommodation package at Mitchell Hall.
+Located on campus, all rooms are en-suite and available on a half-board basis from Tuesday 19th March to Thursday 28th March 2024.

 If you would like to book our accommodation package for this short course*, please indicate this on your registration form.